-During 2018/19, a total of seven audit days was allocated to work completed on behalf of Erewash, including an element of management time.
-Internal Audit has provided independent assurances of their risk management arrangements.
-An earlier review of Cemeteries was finalised in June 2018.
+During 2019/20, a total of 181⁄2 audit days was allocated to work completed on behalf of Erewash, including an element of management time.
+Internal Audit has provided independent assurances to the Erewash management and Members of their Audit Committee on their risk management, safeguarding and data protection arrangements.

-The collaboration with Erewash has continued into 2019/20 with the potential to develop further and allow for opportunities to provide more resilience, help with officer development and produce financial savings for both authorities.
+The collaboration with Erewash has continued into 2020/21 with the potential to develop further and allow for opportunities to provide more resilience, help with officer development and produce financial savings for both authorities.